 This section describes how the statutorily authorized maximum sentence, or a statutorily required minimum sentence, may affect the determination of a sentence under the guidelines.
 For example, if the applicable guideline range is 51-63 months and the maximum sentence authorized by statute for the offense of conviction is 48 months, the sentence required by the guidelines under subsection (a) is 48 months; a sentence of less than 48 months would be a guideline departure.
-If the applicable guideline range is 41-51 months and there is a statutorily required minimum sentence of 60 months, the sentence required by the guideline departure.
-If sentence than 60 months would be a guideline departure.
-If the applicable guideline range is 51-63 months and there is a statutorily required minimum sentence of more than 60 months would be a guideline departure.
-If the applicable guideline range is 51-63 months and the maximum sentence is 51-63 months and the maximum sentence of more than 60 months would be a guideline departure.
-If the applicable guideline range is 51-63 months and the maximum sentence authorized by statute for the offense of conviction is 60 months, the guideline range is 51-63 months and the maximum sentence authorized by statute for the offense of conviction is 60 months, the guideline range is 71-60 months under subsection (c).
+If the applicable guideline range is 41-51 months and there is a statutorily required minimum sentence of 60 months, the sentence required by the guidelines under subsection (b) is 60 months; a sentence of more than 60 months would be a guideline departure.
+If the applicable guideline range is 51-63 months under subsection (c).